Battle of Vittorio Veneto: Battle

 On 29 October, the Italian Eighth Army pushed on towards Vittorio Veneto, which its advance guard of lancers and Bersaglieri cyclists entered on the morning of the 30th.
 The Italian Third Army forced a crossing of the lower Piave, while raids in the mountains disclosed that the Austrians were withdrawing there.
 Reserves, including the 332nd US Infantry Regiment poured over the Piave behind the Italian Tenth Army.

 Vittorio Veneto was seized the next day by the Italian Eighth Army, which was already pushing on to the Tagliamento river.
 Trieste was taken by an amphibious expedition on 3 November.
 The Italian Eighth Army troops which had managed to cross the Piave were only able to communicate with the west bank by using swimmers.
 The swimmers were furnished by one of the most elite assault units in Italian history – the Arditi Corps, the Caimani del Piave ("Caimans of the Piave").
 Eighty-two had been recruited by Captain Remo Pontecorvo Bacci.
 These specialized troops were created after analyzing the mistakes the year before at Caporetto.
 Carrying a resolza knife and two hand grenades, they were trained to remain in the powerful currents of the icy Piave for up to 16 hours; 50 died in the river during the campaign, a casualty rate of over 60%.
 The Italian Twelfth Army, commanded by French General Jean Graziani, continued to advance, supported on the right by the Eighth Army.

 At dawn on the 31st, the Italian Fourth Army resumed the offensive on Monte Grappa and this time was able to advance beyond the old Austrian positions towards Feltre.
 In the mountains and on the plain, the Allied armies pushed on until an armistice was arranged.
 Austria-Hungary lost about 30,000 killed and wounded and 300,000 prisoners (50,000 by 31 October; 100,000 by 1 November; 300,000 by 4 November).
 The Italians captured 448,000 Austrian-Hungarian soldiers (about one-third of the imperial-royal army), 24 of whom were generals, 5,600 cannons and mortars, and 4,000 machine guns.

-The Italians suffered during the 10 days' struggle 37,461 casualties (dead and wounded) – 24,507 of them on Monte Grappa.
+During the 10 days' struggle, the Italians suffered 37,461 casualties (dead and wounded) – 24,507 of them on Monte Grappa.
 British casualties were 2,139, while the French lost 778 men.